Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 Large pieces of TVP may require two cups of hot liquid per cup of TVP and may need to be simmered for twenty to thirty minutes in order to rehydrate.
 More TVP or water can be added to get the right consistency during hydration.
 Excess water should be drained before the product is used.

-1/4 cup of the TVP shown at the start of this article contains 12 grams of protein, 4 grams of fiber, 3 grams of sugars and 0 grams of fat.
+According to the package label, 1/4 cup of the TVP shown at the start of this article contains 12 grams of protein, 4 grams of fiber, 3 grams of sugars, and 0 grams of fat.
 It also contains 8% of our daily calcium requirement and 15% of our iron requirement.

 Vegetarian Taco Filling Recipe